anoopsarkar/compilers-class/decafspec.md

 - There are no restrictions on the type of `main` but a return statement inside main must match the return type of `main`.
 For `main` function missing an explicit return statement, `void` return types return void, and for `int` return zero, and for `bool` return `true`.
 - Assigning a scalar to an array is considered a type mismatch.
 - The following produce undefined behaviour, but must not produce compile time semantic errors:
-    - Using the value of any uninitialized scalar variable or array element
+    - Using the value of any uninitialized scalar variable or array element (this is allowed in the reference implementation)
-    - A function with no return statement is equivalent to ending the function with a return statement that has no expression: `return;`
+    - A function with no return statement is equivalent to ending the function with a return statement that has no expression: `return;` (this is allowed in the reference implementation)
 - Assigning to an array cell at an invalid index can either produce a compile-time or runtime error.
 - Any bool argument to a integer parameter must be converted while keeping its value, not just for `print_int`.
 - Passing a argument to a function parameter with a different type is a semantic error except for the special case of passing a `bool` as an `int`.